-In my latest master study intelligent content (read more about intelligent content here) has been discussed every now and then, however, it was mainly theoretical stuff that was served to the students.
-It sounded promising but also very effortful, especially, if you managed your content in a chaotic folder system on the corporate intranet or different tools like MS Word and WordPress.
-Making that content mess intelligent sounded like building a spaceship and then traveling to another galaxy.
+In my latest master study in Content Strategy, the concept of intelligent content (read more about intelligent content here) was discussed every now and then.
+Though the discussion was mainly of a theoretical nature, the idea sounded very promising to me.
+At the same time, it seemed to be extremely effortful, especially, if you’d managed your content in a chaotic folder system on the corporate intranet or different tools like MS Word and WordPress.
+Transforming that content-mess into intelligent content sounded like building a spaceship to travel to another galaxy.

 Intelligent content is content that’s structurally rich and semantically categorized and therefore automatically discoverable, reusable, reconfigurable, and adaptable.Ann Rockley